 Material 4 is assigned for values 3.5 - 4.499

 Material 5 is assigned for values 4.5 - 5.499

 Material 6 is assigned for values 5.5 - 6.499

 Material 7 is assigned for values 6.5 - 7.499

 Material 8 is assigned for values 7.5 - 8.499

 Material 9 is assigned for values 8.5 and larger.

-Values are defined by the assigned Switch map, or the Switch field when no map is specified.
-When no material is linked to the current value the geometry doesn't have a valid shading so it won't be visible in the render.
+Values are defined by the assigned Switch texture, or the Switch value when no texture is specified.
+When no material is linked to the current value, the geometry will not have valid shading and will not be visible in the render.

-The VRaySwitchMtl doesn't have a default material.
-If the switch value points to an empty (undefined) material slot the result shading will use the first valid material (the one with the lowest switch value) specified in the VRaySwitchMtl.
+VRaySwitchMtl doesn't have a default material.
+If the switch value points to an empty (undefined) material slot the resulting shading will use the first valid material (the one with the lowest switch value) specified in the VRaySwitchMtl.

-- VRaySwitchMtl is very powerful when used with the VRayUserScalar texture to enable switching sub-materials to be applied based on object's user defined attributes.
-Check the Using Custom Attributes to Match Proxy and Material tutorial for further information.
+VRaySwitchMtl is very powerful when used with VRayUserScalar texture that enables switching sub-materials to be applied based on geometry specifics and not just a single animatable value.